 You may also choose to file the claim yourself with no service fee.
 Your clinician will provide you with superbills directly if you would like to send in your own claims.
 Discuss with your clinician how to do this and they will be able to assist you by providing the proper documentation.

-If you have further questions or concerns about payment options discuss them with your clinician.
-Your health care is your choice and you do have options.
+If you have further questions or concerns about payment options please discuss them with your clinician or insurance provider.

 Please be aware that Christy Pulsford uses telehealth including but not limited to phone, email and text.
-By scheduling an appointment, using the client portal or contacting Christy Pulsford you consent to receiving information from Macks Psychology Group and GrowthINsight Counseling LLC via email, phone and text.
+By scheduling an appointment, using the client portal or contacting Christy Pulsford you consent to receiving information from Christy Pulsford and GrowthINsight Counseling LLC via email, phone and text.
 This includes but isn't limited to email replies, appointment reminders, scheduling instructions and delivery of forms and consents.